css-materials/course-site/content/syllabus/dplyr-more-and-cleaning/index.md

 ## Before class

 * Read ["Chapter 3 Data transformation"](https://r4ds.hadley.nz/data-transform) from "R for Data Science" 2nd Edition.
-This is the same chapter from the previous dplyr lecture, you might want to take a look again.
+This is the same chapter from the previous `dplyr` lecture, you might want to take a look again.
+* Read ["Chapter 16 Factors"](https://r4ds.hadley.nz/factors) from "R for Data Science" 2nd Edition.
+This is the same chapter from our last lecture.
 * Read ["Chapter 18 Missing values"](https://r4ds.hadley.nz/missing-values.html) from "R for Data Science" 2nd Edition.

 ## Class materials